SoujanyaPonnapalli/Powder/readme.md

-## GrayBFT: Fading Into Larger Quorums with the Aging Cluster for BFT
+## GrayBFT: Fading Into Larger Quorums for Consensus with an Aging Cluster

 This project aims to dyanmically determine two constants in a heteorogenous cloud cluster:
   - Total number of servers in this cluster (n), and